nclient/NClient/README.md

 #### Override
 <a name="features-annotation-override" />

-The methods of the interface can be overridden in the inheriting interfaces.
+The interface methods can be overridden in the inheriting interfaces.
 Although this is not an override in the usual sense, because you can change the return type of the method:
 ```C#
 public interface IMyController { [GetMethod] Task<int> GetAsync([RouteParam] long id); }
 public interface IMyClient : IMyController { [Override] new Task<string> GetFileAsync(long id); }
 ```
 Overridden methods inherit all method and parameters attributes from the method of the inherited interface.
 If necessary, you can replace the attributes or add new ones.
 It is worth noting that multiple inheritance is forbidden if you want to override the method.
 #### Authorization
-In ASP.NET there are `AuthorizeAttribute` and `AllowAnonymousAttribute` attributes.
-Their equivalents are `AuthorizedAttribute` and `AnonymousAttribute`.
+ASP.NET has two methods for configuring authentication: `AuthorizeAttribute` and `AllowAnonymousAttribute` attributes.
+There are two equivalents in the client: `AuthorizedAttribute` and `AnonymousAttribute`.
 #### Response type
-`ResponseAttribute` specifies the type of the value and status code returned by the method.
+The `ResponseAttribute` is optional attribute that specifies the type of the value and status code returned by the method.
 This is the equivalent of the [ProducesResponseTypeAttribute](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.producesresponsetypeattribute).
 ```C#
 public interface IMyClient { [GetMethod, Response(typeof(Entity[]), HttpStatusCode.OK)] Entity[] Get(); }
 ```
-This attribute is optional.
 #### Versioning
 There are two attributes for API versioning: `VersionAttribute` and `ToVersionAttribute`.
-They are the equivalents of `ApiVersionAttribute` and `MapToApiVersionAttribute` (see [ASP.NET API Versioning](https://github.com/microsoft/aspnet-api-versioning)).
+They are the equivalents of `ApiVersionAttribute` and `MapToApiVersionAttribute` from ASP.NET (see [ASP.NET API Versioning](https://github.com/microsoft/aspnet-api-versioning)).
+They are needed only for controllers and therefore will be ignored when generating the client.
+Here is an example of their use for the controller interface:
 ```C#
 [Version("1.0"), Version("2.0"), Path("api/v{version:apiVersion}")]
 public interface IMyController